mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/validating-admission-policies.md

 One of the features used with Gatekeeper policies is the ability to `excludedNamespaces` with a `Constraint`.
 Very helpful to avoid breaking clusters with policies on system namespaces.

-Here, we will use a `namespaceSelector` on our `ValidatingAdmissionPolicyBinding` to exclude system namespaces as well as our own `test` namespace:
+Here, we will use a `namespaceSelector` on our `ValidatingAdmissionPolicyBinding` to exclude system namespaces as well as our own `allow-listed` namespace:
 ```bash
 cat << EOF | kubectl apply -f -
 apiVersion: admissionregistration.k8s.io/v1alpha1